-Julia Salazar is running for senate in District 18 to bring the concerns of working people to the halls of Albany.
+Julia Salazar is running for re-election in District 18 to continue to bring the fight for working people to Albany.

-A daughter of working-class immigrants, Julia was raised by a single mother, attended public schools, and began working at a local grocery store when she was 14 to help make ends meet.
-She supported herself through Columbia University as a nanny and is now a proud staff organizer for Jews for Racial and Economic Justice, a key partner in the Communities United for Police Reform coalition, and a leader in the Democratic Socialists of America.
-As a member of the Bushwick community, she has been a tireless advocate for her neighbors and fellow tenants.
+Born in an immigrant family, Julia attended public schools, and began working at a local grocery store when she was 14 to help make ends meet.
+She supported herself through Columbia University as a nanny.
+She went on to work on staff at a major union, then as a staff organizer for Jews for Racial and Economic Justice, a key partner in the Communities United for Police Reform coalition.
+Before her election in 2018, she was leader in the New York chapter of Democratic Socialists of America.
+As a member of the Bushwick community, she has been a tireless advocate for her neighbors and fellow tenants, longtime North Brooklyn residents, and small homeowners.

-Julia’s decade of experience as a local community organizer has brought her from the streets of Bushwick to the halls of Albany.
-She has protested, picketed, lobbied, and organized to achieve a more just New York.
-From working with her neighbors to fight for their legal right to safe housing to demanding criminal justice reforms at the city and state levels, Julia has been at the forefront of campaigns for social justice in New York.
+Before Julia’s historic first term in the Senate, her decade of experience as a local community organizer brought her from the streets of Bushwick to the halls of Albany.
+She has organized, protested, picketed, lobbied, and legislated to achieve a more just New York.
+From working with her neighbors to fight for their legal right to safe housing to demanding criminal justice reforms at the city and state levels, Julia has been at the forefront of campaigns for social justice in New York for years.

 - Mobilizing New Yorkers in the long-term campaign that won the passage of the Right to Know Act